Crypto Adoption Around the World: Peru

 Enhancing Financial Inclusion

 A substantial portion of Peru’s population remains unbanked.
-In 2021, only 49.7% of adults had a bank account, one of the lowest rates in Latin America.
+In 2025, approximately 36-45% of adults lack access to formal banking services, one of the highest rates in Latin America.
 Cryptocurrencies can bridge this gap by providing accessible financial services without the need for traditional banking infrastructure.

 Facilitating Remittances